Tuk Tuk Tours

 Though Chinese New Year isn’t a public holiday in Thailand, you can expect many shops and businesses run by those with Chinese ancestry to close for the festivities, so that the owners can also take the time off to spend with their families.

-Icon Siam shopping mall is capitalising on Chinese New Year with festivities stretch from January 22 -26.
+Many shopping malls have things going on, and Icon Siam shopping mall is capitalising on Chinese New Year theme.

 For many people in Thailand they will simply eat Chinese food, and many of Bangkok’s most popular Chinese restaurants will be fully booked.